Will the Leader of the House please give us the forthcoming business?

 The Financial Conduct Authority is currently considering whether to extend regulations that have been successfully applied to payday loan providers to doorstep lenders.
 This is an important issue for financial inclusion.
 Could we debate it please in Government time?

 My hon.
 Friend raises an important issue.
 The behaviour of payday lenders and other high-cost lenders is a scourge for people on low incomes often who cannot afford their incredibly high interest rates.
 He is right to raise that matter.
 The FCA has within its remit the ability to look further into this.
-He may wish to seek an Adjournment debate so that he can raise directly with Ministers the progress of the FCA’s review into the cost of payday lending.
+He may wish to seek an Adjournment debate so that he can raise directly with Ministers the progress of the FCA’s review of the cost of payday lending.

 France, Germany, Italy and Spain have built their auxiliary tanker and support ships in domestic yards.
 May we have a debate on the value of the Ministry of Defence commissioning our three new fleet solid support ships using British yards, British steel and British jobs, which would bring tax and national insurance contributions in excess of £350 million into the Treasury?